viraj-khatavkar/content/Blog/fail2ban.md

 ![service start fail2ban](https://virajkhatavkar.com/wp-content/uploads/2017/01/service-fail2ban-start.gif)

 Now, if we try to log in to the server with invalid credentials, it will ban us after 5 attempts.
-I have attempted to authenticate into the server as `root` user with invalid credentials for more than 5 times.
+I have failed to authenticate as `root` user for more than 5 times.
 Now, even if I try to log in into the server, it refuses the connection:

 ![fail2ban-refused](https://virajkhatavkar.com/wp-content/uploads/2017/01/fail2ban-refused.gif)